cjacker/opensource-toolchain-pic/README.md

 # Hardware prerequist

 * a PIC12/PIC16/PIC18 dev board
-  - If you need to buy new one, I recommend to check the list of a-p-prog/sdcc/gcbasic to choose the PIC MCU model opensource toolchain supported.
+  - If you need to buy new one, I recommend to check the list that the opensource toolchain can supported.
   - 'Curiosity nano PIC board' from Microchip have an nEDBG debuger on board, it can be programmed with 'pymcuprog'.
   - In this tutorial, I use PIC16F1823(1825) and PIC18F45K20 as example, also use curiosity nano DM164150 with PIC18F57Q43 to demo 'pymcuprog'
 * Arduino uno or nano as programmer